reachjason/Web3-Operator-Handbook/chxx-engineering.md

 - Reading List / Onboarding Guides
 - Standards for naming, data processing, security, backups
 - Auth
-- Managing keys
+- OpSec (Operational Security) - Managing keys, on-chain, off-chain
 - Mobile responsiveness
 - API - Rest, Graph
 - Access to tools - communication, cloud and SaaS - what and why?
-- Coding Standards - quality, message formats, linting
+- Coding Standards - quality, message formats, linting, SEO, accessibility
 - How we communicate?
 Internal, external
 - How we ship?
 Vision to product, people management, cadences
 - How we meet?